-Prometric is continuing to evaluate where and when we can begin re-opening test centers in our global network.
-To help ensure the protection of our employees and test takers and to remain in compliance with governmental mandates and recommendations from the CDC and WHO, safety practices will be enacted throughout the testing process and will be dependent on local government guidelines.
+To help ensure the protection of our employees and test takers and to remain in compliance with governmental mandates and recommendations from the CDC, WHO, and Johns Hopkins University, safety practices will be enacted throughout the testing process and will be compliant with local government guidelines.

-For candidates who are planning to travel another in state, province or country to take your examination, please review our travel advisory notice here.
+For candidates who are planning to travel to another state, province, or country to take your examination, please review our travel advisory notice here.

 Prior to entering the test center building, test takers will be required to do the following: